murat-dogan/node-datachannel/README.md

 ![Build CI](https://github.com/murat-dogan/node-datachannel/workflows/Build%20CI/badge.svg)

+- Easy to use
+- Lightweight
+  - No need to deal with WebRTC stack!
+  - Small binary sizes
+- Has Prebuilt binaries (Linux,Windows,ARM)

 > "libdatachannel is a standalone implementation of WebRTC Data Channels, WebRTC Media Transport, and WebSockets in C++17 with C bindings for POSIX platforms (including GNU/Linux, Android, and Apple macOS) and Microsoft Windows.
 It enables direct connectivity between native applications and web browsers without the pain of importing the entire WebRTC stack. "

-- Easy to use
-- Lightweight
-- Has Prebuilt binaries

 This project is NodeJS bindings for [libdatachannel](https://github.com/paullouisageneau/libdatachannel) library.